mirochaj/ares/README.md

 which are pip-installable.

-Note: **ares** has been tested only with Python 2.7.x and Python 3.7.x.
+Note: ARES has been tested only with Python 2.7.x and Python 3.7.x.

 ## Installation